 MJF (Multi Jet Fusion) is a method of additive manufacturing that produces highly functional prototypes and end-use parts with an excellent surface using the Powder Bed Fusion process.
 The process is actually quite similar to (Selective Laser Sintering), however parts offer better feature resolution and improved mechanical and chemical resistance properties.

-The process prints exclusively in a Nylon 11 (PA11) material, with the exception of a glass filled variant.
-Parts are initially printed in a Grey colour, however a dye can be applied to make parts matt black if required.
+The process prints exclusively in a Nylon 11 or 12 (PA11 or PA12) material, with the exception of a glass filled variant.
+Parts are initially printed in a Grey colour, however a dye is used to make parts matt black if required.
 We can also dye in other colours if required, please contact us for more information.

 Other post processing includes bead-blasting, which will remove any layer lines and leave a light textured finish.

 The resulting parts offer great mechanical properties and an excellent surface finish.
 Although a relatively new process, MJF is quickly becoming the go-to 3D printing process, offering the functional benefits of ABS FDM 3D printing and the surface finish benefits of SLA 3D printing.

 Multi Jet Fusion uses agents to selectively fuse Nylon powder together in a pre-determined shape.
 Heating elements then turn this powder into a solid layer.
 Once the first layer is completed, this process repeats on top of the existing layer. until he whole 3D shape has been achieved.

 Once completed, loose powder which has not been fused is removed, usually using a vacuum.
 Finally, parts are post processed with a bead blast and/or black dye to apply a light texture and improve appearance.